 This creates a reportable execution between the investment firm (who took the client trade through the MT4/MT5 system) and the LP who took the execution through oneZero.
 Under EMIR, both counterparties need to report the same UTI, reporting counterparty ID and the ID of the other counterparty in order to successfully ‘pair and match’ trades (assuming they are both caught under the EMIR obligation).

-oneZero creates a UTI which is then shared between both counterparties.
-The investment firm will receive the shared UTI in the ‘Trade_ID’ field in their trade files and the LP will receive the UTI in the ‘Taker_Order_ID’ field.
+oneZero creates the unique part of the UTI which can then be shared between both counterparties.
+The investment firm would receive the shared a ‘Trade_ID’ field in their trade files and the LP would receive the same ID in the ‘Taker_Order_ID’ field.

 This helps create a medium where both counterparties can pick up and report the same UTI for the EMIR obligation as well as other jurisdictions which help make reconciliations easier for the relevant regulators, this is mentioned in the EMIR Q&A: